kwesiRutledge/Eq-Perf-Tests/experiments/readme.md

 29. Set of experiments that are required to implement a FHAE_pb design change where L is saved locally as a cell matrix.
 	* Introduced Free Recovery Problem and Function.
 	* Testing Language Generation for Filter Synthesis.
+30. Set of experiments for synthesizing filters that are "modular" in a sense.